7 minutes read

 When we think of Italy, we imagine sun-drenched vineyards, world-class cuisine, and a relaxed Mediterranean lifestyle.
 But in recent years, CBD oil in Italy has become a major topic of discussion, reflecting the global surge in demand for CBD-related products.
 With increasing public awareness of CBD’s health and wellness benefits, the CBD business in Italy has rapidly expanded.
 If you are wondering whether is CBD legal in Italy in 2025, this article will explain in detail and much more.

-While CBD oil and topical products remain legal, Italy’s stance on medicinal cannabis and high-THC products is still shifting.
+While topical products may remain legal when compliant, Italy’s stance on oral CBD has tightened (prescription-only when derived from the plant).
 Entrepreneurs looking to start a CBD business in Italy must closely monitor legal updates and ensure compliance with both national laws and EU directives.

 At Essentia Pura, we specialize in CBD manufacturing and regulatory compliance, helping businesses navigate the changing CBD market in Italy.
 If you’re considering entering the CBD industry in Italy, this guide will provide key insights into CBD laws, business opportunities, and best practices.